doshibadev/AccountHarvester/README.md

 ### Graphical User Interface (Coming Soon)

-The GUI version of the application will feature:
+The GUI version of the application is featuring:

 - **Manual Tab**: Single account credential checking with detailed results
 - **Automatic Tab**: Bulk account checking from file with threading support and export functionality